-For any suspension of more than 5 school days, the governing board will arrange suitable full-time education for the pupil.
+For any suspension of more than 5 school days, the governing board the Staff and Pupil Welfare governing board will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.